 Its numerous small towns and villages preserve the traditional French way of life and, in addition to its holiday credentials, the Vendée is a working coast with an array of picturesque fishing ports where mussels and oysters are brought in plus modern marina ports with the associated restaurants and nightlife.

 The plentiful, stunning sandy beaches in this part of France (most blue flag) are invariably backed by large sand dunes planted in the 19th century with forests of pine trees.
-Our local beach: Plage Veillon is, without doubt, one of the most attractive and is regularly voted one of the best places to visit in the Vendée.
+Our local beach: La Plage du Veillon is just 5 minutes away by car.
+It is without doubt one of the most attractive and is regularly voted one of the best places to visit in the Vendée.
 It is approximately 1.5 kilometres long and is part of a coastline which features stretches of low cliffs with beautiful sandy beaches and small coves.
-The dunes at Plage Veillon are the highest in the area and the shelter they afford has allowed a lagoon to form inside the estuary.
+The dunes are the highest in the area and the shelter they afford has allowed a lagoon to form inside the estuary.

-There is lifeguard supervision during the main season and facilities include an excellent beach restaurant which specialises in the freshest seafood.
-It is a short cliff-top walk from Port Bourgenay an attractive small marina with cafes, restaurant and bars.
+There is lifeguard supervision during the main season and facilities include an excellent restaurant which specialises in the freshest seafood.
+There are options to hire equipment (and take lessons) to surf, kitesurf and paddle-board.
+La Plage du Veillon is a short cliff-top walk from Port Bourgenay an attractive marina with cafes, restaurant and bars.
 It is also straightforward to walk over or around the dunes to discover the estuary of the Payre River and the Port de la Guittière; the centre for oysters produced in the river estuary. https://www.youtube.com/watch?v=EVx9vGrQ8ao

 Talmont St Hilaire